sostenibilidad-unam/R_Scripts_Catalogue/README.md

 # R_Scripts_Catalogue
 Catalogue of R scripts developed for LANCIS

-This catalogue has been created for LANCIS, UNAM.
-All scripts are property of the devloper and the institution.
+This catalogue has been developed by Dr. yosune Miquelajauregui from LANCIS, UNAM.
+All scripts are property of the Institution.

+The catalogue contains scripts to analyze data for MEGADAPT.